JAY4T/ligiopen/README.md

 ## Example of a commit

-- git commit -m feat: add a new feature
+- git commit -m "feat: add a new feature"

 ## 🪪 License